Q: What is the 1099-NEC Form and when does it go into effect?

 - Commissions paid to nonemployee salespeople not repaid during the year

-Note that legal fees should be reported on 1099-NEC, even if that attorney, law firm, or legal service provider is a corporation (or an LLC taxes as a corporation).
+Note that legal fees should be reported on 1099-NEC, even if that attorney, law firm, or legal service provider is a corporation (or an LLC taxed as a corporation).
 Legal services are an exception to the rule that you do not have to report payments made to corporations.

 What are some examples of exceptions to reporting payments on Form 1099-NEC?

-There are several cases in which payments that meet the criteria listed above regarding the use of IRS 1099-NEC Form should be reported on other forms.
+There are several cases in which payments that meet the criteria listed above regarding the use of the IRS 1099-NEC Form should be reported on other forms.
 Here are some examples: